Why Canadians Delay Dental Visits

 Why Canadians Delay Dental Visits And How to Avoid It

+If I had a dollar for every time a patient told me, “I knew I should have come earlier…” I would probably be writing this from a beach somewhere.
 But instead, I’m writing it from my dental clinic in NE Calgary, because this topic truly matters.

 Delaying dental visits is incredibly common across Canada.
 And most of the time, it’s not neglect.
 It’s hesitation.
 Fear.
 Busy schedules.
 Financial uncertainty.
 Or simply assuming, “It doesn’t hurt yet.”